 The notation that we are following in this tutorial: Electric current is represented by the ‘I’.
 And it is measured in Ampere (A).

-The flow of electrically charged particles depends on the type of the conductor or material of the conductor.
+The flow of electrically charged particles depends on the type of conductor or material of the conductor.

 To flow the particles, we require a good and economic conductor like copper, aluminum.
 They provide good quality and strength for flowing the current.

 The electrical conductor consists of a large number of charged particles especially, free electrons.
 These charged particles occur in a random position in the conductor.

 These charged particles require some potential energy for flowing in a specific direction.